Apitax/Core/README.md

 * You can activate Apitax from the CLI directly without needing a wrapper package
 * Run the tests.py file found in the root Apitax directory, and supply the following arguments
     * --cli : (Optional) Quickly select CLI mode
-    * -- web : (Optional) Quickly select web server mode
+    * --api : (Optional) Quickly select web server mode
     * --debug : (Optional) Output the request response status, headers, and body
-    * --no-build : (Optional) Will not rebuild the UI assets on launch
     * -u <input> : (Optional) Specify the authentication username - Only applicable in CLI mode
     * -p : (Optional) Ask for password input right away.
 If -u is specified, but this is not, the application will ask for a new set of credentials for authentication.
 But, it will use the -u value for any username fields within further requests.
 This allows someone to authenticate as admin, but run commands applicable to another user.
     * -r <Input> : (Optional) The request - Only applicable in CLI mode